Volume 5, Issue 1 – January 2004

 3) Book Review of ‘Attracting Perfect Customers,’ by Stacey Hall, Jan Brogniez

-As I read through ‘Attracting Perfect Customers,’ I kept noticing how much the method shared by authors Stacey Hall and Jan Brogniez, is aligned with IWL’s Contextual Leadership™ approach.
-Like Contextual Leadership™, ‘Attracting Perfect Customers,’ provides a refreshing place to stand to create a ‘world that works’ by ‘being,’ ‘declaring,’ and working WITH the flow (or laws) of the Universe.
+As I read through ‘Attracting Perfect Customers,’ I kept noticing how much the method shared by authors Stacey Hall and Jan Brogniez, is aligned with IWL’s Leading by Context™ approach.
+Like Leading by Context™, ‘Attracting Perfect Customers’ provides a refreshing place to stand to create a ‘world that works’ by ‘being,’ ‘declaring,’ and working WITH the flow (or laws) of the Universe.
 More.

 5) A Note from Rayona